jvonsto63/Engineering_4_Notebook-1/README.md

 ### Lessons Learned

-Completing the assignment was fairly straightforward so we didn't run into any complications, but this assignment helped us to understand how Flask can help us.
+Completing the assignment was fairly straight-forward so we didn't run into any complications, but this assignment helped us to understand how Flask can help us.
 It was cool to see how we could connect to the pi straight from a web browser after writing just a few lines of code.

 ### Code